Stolperstein: Opposition

 The city of Villingen-Schwenningen heatedly debated the idea of allowing Stolpersteine in 2004, but voted against them.
 There is a memorial at the railway station and there are plans for a second memorial.

 Unlike many other German cities, the city council of Munich in 2004 rejected the installation of Stolpersteine on public property, following objections raised by Munich's Jewish community (and particularly its chairwoman, Charlotte Knobloch, then also President of the Central Council of Jews in Germany, and herself a former victim of Nazi persecution).
 She objected to the idea that the names of murdered Jews be inserted in the pavement, where people might accidentally step on them.
 The vice president of the Central Council, Salomon Korn, however, warmly welcomed the idea at the same time.
 Christian Ude, then mayor of Munich, warned against an "inflation of monuments".
 Demnig also took part in the discussion, stating that "he intends to create a memorial at the very place where the deportation started: at the homes where people had lived last".
-The rejection was reconsidered and upheld in 2015; other ways of commemoration, like plaques on the walls of individual houses, and a central memorial displaying the names of the people deported from Munich, will be set up.
+The rejection was reconsidered and upheld in 2015; other forms of commemoration, like plaques on the walls of individual houses, and a central memorial displaying the names of the people deported from Munich, will be set up.
 The city's rejection of participation in the project only affects public property, however.
 As of 2020 around a hundred Stolpersteine have been installed on private property.